igprya/Autolocker/README.md

 2. Wait until the program captures and shows you an image from camera.
 3. If an image is vaild, type `Y` to save it or `N` to repeat (this prompt might be hidden behind image window).

 The process will be repeated five times.
 Feel free to run `learn` when you feel that existing photos aren't allowing the program to recognize the user (due to different lighting conditions or whatnot).
+However, be mindful of amount of images the application has to load as it can easily chew through large amounts of RAM with relatively low image count (2GB of RAM for 90 images).

 ## Remove someone from authorized users
 Navigate to `./authorized_faces` folder and remove images manually.